Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 “Vellachi!
 Are you ready to marry me?”

-Surprise, love and overwhelming happiness- all rose up like waves on her face.
+Surprise, love, and overwhelming happiness all rose up like waves on her face.

 “Vellachi…I am not joking.
 I am asking it seriously.
-You marry me” he told her.
+You marry me,” he told her.

-She said, “yes”, came closer to him.
+She said, “Yes,” and came closer to him.

 14

-Even though the Store Manager was more than fifty years old, his mind and desires were still not diminished.
+Even though the store manager was more than fifty years old, his mind and desires were still not diminished.
 All his escapades were executed without anyone’s knowledge.
 Chinna was his trustworthy confidant in all these.

 The girls who used to wander about the area with Vellachi were paid some amount to coax her to come to that spot.